buzden/deptycheck/docs/source/tutorials/t02-handling-emptiness.md

     The changes are small but critical:
     - The return type is now `Gen0 (Fin n)`, which signals that the result may be empty.

+> [!NOTE]
+> The `empty` generator fails immediately.
+Combined with `pick`, it lets you express "try A, and if it fails, try B" logic without explicit branching.
     - In the `Z` case, we can now simply return `empty`.
 This correctly tells `DepTyCheck` that the recipe for `Fin 0` produces nothing.